-A COR is awarded to employers who have developed a health and safety program that meets standards established by the Ministry of Labour and an accredited certifying partner.
+A COR is awarded to employers who have developed a health and safety program that meets standards established by the Government of Alberta and an accredited certifying partner.

-To achieve a COR, you must get at least 50 per cent on each element of an audit and have an overall score of 80 per cent.
-After earning a COR, you are eligible for a 10 per cent industry rate refund for the first year and then five per cent every year you maintain the COR.
+To achieve a COR, you must get at least 50% on each element of an audit and have an overall score of 80%.
+After earning a COR, you are eligible for a 10% industry rate refund for the first year and then five % every year you maintain the COR.
 PIR can help you develop a health and safety program and earn a COR.If you are registering with PIR for the first time and have not received your COR by year end, you can have your refund carried forward for one year and applied if the COR is complete at the end of the next year.

 2. Improving your performance

 Your performance is compared to your own historical record.
 You can earn industry rate refunds if you improve your claim cost performance.
-You will receive a one per cent refund for every one per cent that you improve your performance, up to a maximum of 20 per cent.
+You will receive a one per cent refund for every one per cent that you improve your performance, up to a maximum of 20%.
 Earning a COR can help you improve your performance and achieve this measure.